 \section{Conclusion}

 This work proposes a procedure for RoI prioritisation in constrained systems.
-An estimator is developed that estimates the change in information content across spatial resolutions.
+An estimator for the change in information content across spatial resolutions is developed.
 The Refinement Indicator (RI) evaluates the importance of a RoI for refinement to a finer resolution by calculating the error between the novel refined measurements and \textit{simulated} high resolution measurements obtained by considering the coarse resolution reconstruction as the groundtruth.
-Thus calculation of the refined higher spatial resolution reconstruction is not required for estimating the change of information.
+Thus, the calculation of the refined higher spatial resolution reconstruction is not required to estimate the change in information content across scales.
 The RI is used to prioritise RoIs for sequential acquisition through the RPS algorithm.
 Experiments show that the RPS algorithm is able to distribute the limited measurement budget in constrained systems in an organized manner across the different RoIs.
-At the considered sampling rates, the RoI based step-wise resolution refinement performs better at acquiring mission relevant RoIs than state-of-the-art multi-resolution reconstruction techniques that recover the complete scene at a low resolution.
-Multi-scale multi-level compressed sensing with Walsh measurements is employed in the RPS framework and provides similar performance to random-macro-pixel sampling using Rademacher measurements at smaller measurement budgets.
+At the considered sampling rates, the RoI based step-wise resolution refinement performs better at acquiring mission relevant RoIs than the state-of-the-art multi-resolution reconstruction techniques that recover the complete scene at a low resolution.
+Multi-scale multi-level compressed sensing with Walsh measurements is employed in the RPS framework and provides similar performance to random-macro-pixel sampling using Rademacher measurements with smaller measurement budgets.
 The RI thus provides a method for dynamic measurement budget allocation in constrained systems, which increases the capabilities of autonomous systems in exploration scenarios.

-In the future, the work is intended to be extended to multispectral scenarios and methods for sequential compressed sensing reconstruction \cite{regmodcs} are to be studied for the concerned application.
+In the future, the work may be extended to multispectral scenarios and to low photon count environments.
+Methods for sequential compressed sensing reconstruction~\cite{regmodcs} may be studied for this application.